marvinrusinek/marvinrusinek/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on completing devchallenges on devchallenges.io
-- 🌱 I’m currently learning frontend developmenet with Angular
+- 🌱 I’m currently learning frontend development with Angular
 - 📫 How to reach me: marvinrusinek@gmail.com